Frequently Asked Questions

 Right now, the industry’s approach is to “throw everything into the AI” and churn out amalgamations, harming working artists in real and personal ways:

-We don’t claim to have all the answers, but we’re asking the right questions.
+We don’t claim to have all the answers, but we’re trying to ask the right questions.
 We bring artists and scientists together for honest, often difficult conversations, acknowledging harms and exploring how to safeguard and nurture human creativity.

 In that vein, stay tuned for our upcoming pilot programs: funding artists through commissions, fostering STEAM education for children, and using our platform to raise awareness in the scientific community.
 We are listening.
 If you have ideas for advancing human creativity, we want to hear them!